IN THIS ARTICLE:

 How long does it take to get the replay?

 Your replay will be available after each webinar.
-Once you click on "End webinar" it will be compiled and automatically available after max 1 minute.
+Once you click on "End webinar" it will be compiled and automatically available shortly.

 How do attendees access the replay?

 The replay is located inside the webinar room.
 Attendees can access the replay by clicking on their access link from the confirmation/reminder emails or the access link in the post-webinar emails.
-The access links are unique to each registrant.
+The access link is unique to each registrant.

 Can I download the replay?
 Share it elsewhere?
 What format is it in?

 Yes, you will be able to download the file in the "Recordings" tab in your dashboard.
-They are in MP4 format.
+The replay will be in MP4 format.
 You can embed your video into other websites as you wish.
-You may also share the link to your replay with non-registrants - this is a public link that you can share anywhere you'd like.

 What resolution are the sessions recorded in?